The 21 Best Large Group Icebreakers for Teams [with Instructions]

 Organizations and businesses tend to work in large teams.
 However, it's no easy feat getting a large group of people who don't know each other to open up and relax - which is where group icebreakers can help out a great deal.

-Below is a list of 10 thoughtfully chosen large group icebreaker game options that are suitable for breaking the ice in large groups.
+Below is a list of 21 thoughtfully chosen large group icebreaker game options that are suitable for breaking the ice in large groups.
 They have a focus on being light-hearted, fun and simple.
+Let's start with our top 10 choices in a nutshell.

 If your team is working remotely at the moment then you should check out our guide on virtual team building activities and fun games for remote teams.
 In there you'll find 100 good ice breaker games, ice breaker ideas, and other activities for small teams, big groups, and any company or team of any group size.
 They also come with instructions that you can try with your newly remote team.